BjornFridal/fridal-blog/src/content/blog/unraveling-my-uncles-online-gold-scam.md

 description: 'My encounter with online scammers and my attempt to hack their website.'
 teaser: 'My encounter with online scammers and my attempt to hack their website.'
 author: 'Bjørn Fridal'
-image: './files/gold-bar.jpg'
+image: './files/with-love-from-nigeria.jpg'
-imageAlt: 'Fake gold bar'
+imageAlt: 'With Love From Nigeria'
-ogImage: './files/gold-bar.jpg'
+ogImage: './files/with-love-from-nigeria.jpg'
 tags: ['developer']
 ---